 Student comments from previous semesters:

 I don't agree with all of Michener's assumptions and theological conclusions.
-However, the book is great reading in terms of helping one sense the drama of biblical events.
+However, the book can greatly help a peson sense the drama of biblical events.

-Papers falling short of this standard will not be graded.
-That work will be returned to the students for further revision and resubmission.
+Papers falling short of this standard may not be graded.
+That work may be returned to the student for further revision and resubmission.

 Nave's Topical Bible: Another useful Bible study tool is a "topical Bible" in which relevant passages are grouped according to topics.
 Nave's On-Line Topical Bible